TheMaverickProgrammer/Swoosh/README.md

 You can inherit the activity controller to extend and supply more complex data to your applications.
 For instance, you could extend the AC to know about your TextureResource class or AudioResource class so that each Activity instance has a way to load your game's media.

 ### 📱 Optimizing for Mobile
 Mobile hardware cannot capture the screen, draw to it, and write back onto the frame buffer as quickly as we can on PC.
 There are some ways to do this faster but not with SFML at this time.
-In order to solve this, the AC has a new function pair `isOptimizedForPerformance()` and `optimizeForPerformance(bool enabled)` that will allow you to query if you should go easy on the target device's GPU.
-These 2 functions by themselves do nothing but it can be queries in both your custom Activities and your custom Segue effects.
+In order to solve this, the AC has a new function pair `isOptimizedForPerformance()` and `optimizeForPerformance(const quality& mode)` that will allow you to query if you should go easy on the target device's GPU.
+These 2 functions by themselves mostly do nothing but with `getRequestedQuality()` can be used in both your custom Activities and your custom Segue effects to use different behavior for each possible quality mode.

+As of **v1.2.4** all segue effects shipped with this library have quality mode support and should be very performant on low-end mobile hardware

 # § API and Memory Management
 When creating polished applications, it should not be a concern to the user how to handle the memory for a scene or video game level.
 If you think about it, these scenes are just shells around the incoming or outgoing data in visual form.
 In mobile apps, activities are just container for the important stuff that shows up on the target device's screen.